-The very same applies to cows milk.
-With milk the problem protein is casein, which is very similar to wheat gluten.
-So cut out all dairy initially also..
+The very same applies to dairy, at least cows milk.
+With milk, the problem protein is casein, which is very similar to wheat gluten.
+So cut out all dairy initially also.

-Unfortunately cooking causes structural changes in protein known as cross-linking, a process whereby the individual proteins (called amino acids) hold hands, forming a chain and giving that over-cooked piece of steak it’s toughness.
-Add to this that cooking destroys all the natural enzymes in meat that would of been released when the fresh stuff was chewed up, means the “meat” portion of dry food is some very hard to digest stuff.
-Unsurprisingly Stroucken et al. (1996) found cooking during the extrusion of dog food pellets reduced the digestibility of protein in the pellet.
+Unfortunately, cooking causes structural changes in the protein known as cross-linking, a process whereby the individual proteins (called amino acids) hold hands, forming a chain and giving that over-cooked piece of steak it’s toughness.
+Add to this that cooking destroys all the natural enzymes in meat that would have been released when the fresh stuff was chewed up, means the “meat” portion of dry food is some very hard to digest stuff.
+Hence Stroucken et al. (1996) found cooking during the extrusion of dog food pellets reduced the digestibility of protein in the pellet.

 We will be able to determine if your dog is OK with chicken and beef down the road but for now please ensure that no cooked meat is used in your dog’s future hypoallergenic diet.
 The more you cook meat protein the more antigenic it becomes.
 Just one of the reasons dry foods that state “hypoallergenic” on the front are so very far from the definition of the word.

 Nasty Food Chemicals and Additives Can Cause Food Intolerance in Dogs Also